Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 What are the benefits of a raw food diet?

-• Development of immunity to colds.
+• Developing immunity to colds.

 The harm of a raw food diet